-The Zanaga Project Team has continually taken steps to monitor evolving improvements into its strategy for assessing the options available for the development of the Zanaga Project.
+As previously announced, the Zanaga Project Team has continually taken steps to monitor evolving improvements into its strategy for assessing the options available for the development of the Zanaga Project.
 The Project Team has maintained its view that high quality products will continue to achieve significant price premiums in the future and has sought to lock in this additional revenue benefit into the Project's development plan.

-In light of the current positive market environment for high grade iron ore products, the Jumelles shareholders considered it sensible to obtain a "high level" indicative review of certain costs of the Project (including costs generated by exchange rate movements) by leading external technical consultancy firms without any re-engineering of the Project.
-Jumelles commissioned a report, led by Coffey Geotechnics Ltd (a Tetra Tech Company ("Tetra Tech")), to assess the potential capital and operating costs associated with Stage One of the 30mtpa staged development project outlined in the 2014 Feasibility Study ("2014 FS").
-Since the 2014 FS was produced, industry input costs dropped initially and have now returned to approximately the same levels seen in 2014.
-The initial review of the 2014 FS cost estimates indicates that capital and operating costs associated with the Stage One 12Mtpa project are broadly in line with the estimates provided in 2014.
+As a result, Jumelles commissioned a report, led by Coffey Geotechnics Ltd (a Tetra Tech Company ("Tetra Tech")), to assess the potential capital and operating costs associated with Stage One of the 30mtpa staged development project outlined in the 2014 Feasibility Study ("2014 FS").
+The review of the 2014 FS cost estimates, announced in April 2021, indicated that capital and operating costs associated with the Stage One 12Mtpa project were broadly in line with the estimates provided in 2014.

-The review indicates that as regards the costs of the 12 Mtpa Stage One Project, the capital cost is estimated to be between 2.5% above and 2.9% below the estimate provided in the 2014 FS.
-Operating costs are expected to be approximately in line with the estimate provided in 2014, with an estimated variance of + or - 2%.
+The review indicated that the costs of the 12 Mtpa Stage One Project were estimated to be between 2.5% above and 2.9% below the estimate provided in the 2014 FS.
+Operating costs were expected to be approximately in line with the estimate provided in 2014, with an estimated variance of + or - 2%.

-It is encouraging to see that the costs estimated for the construction of the Zanaga Project remain in broad alignment with the costs outlined in the 2014 FS, especially as iron ore prices have risen substantially beyond the levels seen in 2014, ultimately providing the potential for significant improvement in the economic returns of the Project.
+It was encouraging to see that the costs estimated for the construction of the Zanaga Project remained in broad alignment with the costs outlined in the 2014 FS, especially as iron ore prices had risen substantially beyond the levels seen in 2014, and continue to remain at elevated levels.
 It is important to recognise that these numbers have not yet been re-estimated to a high level of definition and are only estimates as to the potential costs of bringing the project into production in the current market.
-In order to better define these estimates the Project Team would require further work to be conducted ahead of considering a full re-estimate of the 2014 FS.
+In order to better define these estimates the Project Team would require further work to be conducted ahead of considering a full reestimate of the 2014 FS.
+Unfortunately inflation in 2022 of construction and operating costs is now being experienced due to the war in Ukraine and disruptions to global supply chains.
+This will need to be monitored going forward and the Project Team have been continuously evaluation avenues to capitalise on the current high iron ore prices despite the underlying challenges to costs of operations globally.